When you install Vista did you have any hardware peripherals attached to the

 pc, i.e, USB printers, WebCams or other peripherals?
 Sometimes these can

-cause problems because the operating system is searching for drivers it does
+cause problems because the operating system is searching for drivers

 It may be worth wiping the partition and re-installing again, but make sure